 The fault tolerance mechanism causes itself new faults

-For vulnerabilities caused by termination issues associated with multiple threads, multiple processors or interrupts also 6.60 Concurrency – Directed termination [CGT] and 6.62 Concurrency – Premature termination .
+For vulnerabilities caused by termination issues associated with multiple threads, multiple processors or interrupts also 6.60 Concurrency – Directed termination [CGT] and 6.62 Concurrency – Premature termination [CGS].
 Situations that cause an application to terminate unexpectedly or that cause an application to not terminate because of other vulnerabilities are covered in those vulnerabilities.
 The vulnerability at hand discusses the overall fault treatment strategy applicable to single-threaded or multi-threaded programs.

 Triggering known fault detection mechanisms can be used to initiate or aggravate Denial-of-Service attacks.
 Knowledge of a lack of fault detection, particularly of value faults, can be used to initiate system intrusions through mechanisms explained elsewhere in this document.
 Whatever the failure or termination process, the termination of an application should not result in damage to system elements that rely upon it.
 Thus, it should perform “last wishes” to minimize the effects of the failure on enclosing components (e .g., release software locks) and the real world (e. g. close valves).